Join HIFA global health forum today (free)

 TDR and HIFA have previously supported three major thematic discussions on the HIFA forums: country-level policymaking, implementation research and systematic reviews (see HIFA Evidence Informed Policy and Practice

-We now turn our attention to the topic of effective communication of health research to policymakers.
+In 2022-2023 we turn our attention to the topic of effective communication of health research to policymakers.
 What are the most impactful methods for researchers to communicate their research to policymakers so that the research is seen and applied?
 How can research be better packaged and communicated, including for example the role of policy briefs as well as academic journals, videos, social media, infographics, newsletters, use of video, and newsletter content?
 We shall consider the preferences of policymakers, and the role of researcher-policymaker communications at all stages of the research cycle.
 We shall also consider the role of intermediaries such as journal editors, communication professionals, publicists and journalists.

-We shall be inclusive in the different types of research we consider, including primary research (eg randomised controlled trials, observational studies, implementation research, operational research); secondary research (eg systematic reviews), and their geography (global, national, local); and tertiary research (where cumulative evidence is operationalised in, for example, the form of policy briefs and clinical guidelines).
+We are inclusive in the different types of research we consider, including primary research (eg randomised controlled trials, observational studies, implementation research, operational research); secondary research (eg systematic reviews), and their geography (global, national, local); and tertiary research (where cumulative evidence is operationalised in, for example, the form of policy briefs and clinical guidelines).

 We are looking primarily from the perspective of researchers, whose motivation is typically to communicate their research effectively.
 At the same time, researchers need to know what policy-makers want and require, and they need to have an understanding of how their research fits in with the broader perspective of evidence-informed policy.

 HIFA thematic discussion

 HIFA hosted a 5-week in-depth discussion on the HIFA forums from 5 September to 7 October 2022, supported by a working group of TDR staff and HIFA volunteers.
 There is currently funding for one thematic discussion, with potential for further work in the future.